-TUDCA is a unique bile acid that helps with liver and gallbladder issues.
-Research has found that it may also help protect the brain and improve eye health.
-Read on to see the incredible benefits of this bile acid.
+TUDCA is a bile acid that may help with liver and gallbladder issues.
+It is also being researched for protecting the brain and improving eye health.
+Read on to learn about the potential uses and side effects of this bile acid.

 What is TUDCA?